Fin de Siècle (album)

-Fin de Siècle is the sixth album by Irish pop band the Divine Comedy.
+Fin de Siècle (French: "End of the century") is the sixth album by Northern Irish pop band the Divine Comedy.
 It was released on 31 August 1998 by Setanta Records.
 Following the release of fifth studio album A Short Album About Love (1997), frontman Neil Hannon demoed new material at his flat in Clapham.
 During this time, the relationship between the band and their label Setanta Records was straining as a result of heated discussions over tour costs and studio sessions.
 They recorded their next album in three studios (September Sound, Olympic and The Dairy) with Jon Jacobs as the main producer and Hannon co-producing.
 Fin de Siècle is a chamber pop concept album that details living in the 20th century.

 Fin de Siècle reached number nine in the UK Albums Chart; all of its singles charted on the UK Singles Chart, with "National Express" reaching the highest at number eight.
 Fin de Siècle was certified gold by the British Phonographic Industry in 1998, while "National Express" was certified silver in 2021.
 Prior to the album's release, the Divine Comedy headlined the New Stage at Glastonbury Festival in 1998; "Generation Sex" was released as the album's lead single in September 1998.
 Following this, the band went on a tour of the United Kingdom, and by its end, "The Certainty of Chance" was released as the album's second single.
 Leading up to a benefit show in early 1999, "National Express" was released as the album's third and final single.

 Background and recording

 The Divine Comedy released their fifth studio album A Short Album About Love in February 1997.
-It was met with favorable reviews from music critics and peaked at number 13 on the UK Albums Chart, while its sole single "Everybody Knows (Except You)" reached number 14.
+It was met with favourable reviews from music critics and peaked at number 13 on the UK Albums Chart, while its sole single "Everybody Knows (Except You)" reached number 14.
 When writing the next album, Hannon was listening to an album by Jacques Brel, which he thought had "ten perfect tracks" on it, and set about writing such a collection for the Divine Comedy.
 He demoed material in a spare room in his Clapham flat, where he was living with his girlfriend.

 Hannon spent a month playing the PlayStation game Overboard!
-(1997), marking his first breaking from writing since 1989.
-During this period, the band's relationship with their label Setanta Records was deteriorating; discussions about studio sessions or budgets for tours resulted in heated debates.
-Fin de Siècle was recorded at September Sound, Olympic Studios and The Dairy with Jon Jacobs acting as the main producer, with co-production from Hannon.
-Jacobs also served as engineer, while additional engineering was done by Andy Scade; they were assisted Mitsuo Tate, Adam Brown and Mak Togashi.
+(1997), marking his first break from writing since 1989.
+During this period, the band's relationship with their label Setanta Records was deteriorating, with discussions about studio sessions and tour budgets resulting in heated debates.
+Fin de Siècle was recorded at September Sound, Olympic Studios and The Dairy, with Jon Jacobs acting as the main producer and co-production from Hannon.
+Jacobs also served as engineer, with additional engineering by Andy Scade; they were assisted Mitsuo Tate, Adam Brown and Mak Togashi.
 Jacobs mixed the recordings at Westpoint.